Professional Dancer

 How do you teach male students to move their hips better?
 I have no idea what muscle or body part I'm supposed to be activating to make that happen!

-Asked by PaulX1 over 13 years ago
+Asked by PaulX1 almost 14 years ago

 I don't really understand this question, but I will do my best.
 I'm assuming you are having trouble moving your hips because they are tight?
 Stretch.
 Stretch.
 Stretch!
 Since it would be difficult for me to explain stretches in detail here.
 Go online and search for stretches for your Iliopsoas (front of the hip crease) and your Iliotibial bands.